hscv/MMF-Net/README.md

 ## 6. Concat
 * lizhuanfeng@njust.edu.cn;
-* If you have any questions, just concat me.
+* If you have any questions, just contact me.